RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/implementing-cd.md

 Let's invoke the build pipeline by using [OpenShift web console]({{ CONSOLE_URL}}){:target="_blank"}.
 Open the production project in the web console.

-Next, navigate to _Builds > Build Configs > monolith-pipeline_, click the small menu at the far right, and click _Start Build_:
+Next, navigate to _Developer > Builds > monolith-pipeline_, click the small menu at the far right, and click _Start Build_:

 ![Prod]({% image_path pipe-start.png %})